 • Set sprinklers to allow for 1 to 1.5 inches of water per week, accounting for rainfall.

-• Removing debris and hiding places: Sowbugs hide under logs, dead leaves, rocks, woodpiles, turned-over wheel barrels, etc. Keep your lawn free of these attractants; if you own firewood or compost, keep it at least 30 feet away from your home.
+• Removing debris and hiding places: Sowbugs hide under logs, dead leaves, rocks, woodpiles, turned-over, wheel barrels, etc. Keep your lawn free of these attractants — if you own firewood or compost, keep it at least 30 feet away from your home.

 • Sealing entry points: Sowbugs, like most invading pests, use small cracks, crevices, and gaps in foundations and siding to get inside your home.
 To help keep pests out, you should inspect foundation cracks yearly.
 Use silicone caulking for all small cracks and expanding foam for all large holes and gaps.
-We also recommend replacing the weather stripping and screens on all exterior doors.
+I also recommend replacing the weather stripping and screens on all exterior doors.

 • Checking for leaks inside your home: If you’re still seeing sowbugs inside your home, you’ll want to look for major sources of moisture.
 Cracked or leaking pipes, faulty HVAC units, damaged fixtures, and inadequate ventilation are all common problems that can lead to sowbug infestations.
 In worst-case scenarios, you can use a dehumidifier to remove the moisture from the room where sowbugs frequent.